Saniketbaisoya/Flight-Booking-Service/README.md

 - `services` -> contains the buiness logic and interacts with repositories for data from the database

-- `utils` -> contains helper methods, error classes etc.
+- `utils` -> contains common methods, helper methods, error classes etc.

 ## Setup the project